swar/nba_api/CONTRIBUTING.md

 # Create a isolated virtual environment inclusive of all dependencies
 poetry install

-# Once the environment has been created, active the environment for development
+# Once the environment has been created, activate the environment for development
-poetry env activate
+eval $(poetry env activate)
 ```

 ### 5. Validating Your Environment